makerdao/community/governance/polls/MIP9 Community Greenlight Poll - REINNO - February 15, 2021.md

 **Regardless of the winning option the following actions will be taken at the conclusion of this poll:**
 * The 'greenlight score' will be calculated for REINNO (REINNO Stablecoin) using the formula `Score = 'Yes' Votes - 'No' Votes`
-* The 'greenlight score' for REINNO (REINNO Stablecoin) will be added to the [Collateral Prioritisation Sheet](https://docs.google.com/spreadsheets/d/1IX9e2fyfz7djtDMKn5gMyGsyFxHoY75GncMbAjnSXrM/edit#gid=0) by the Governance Facilitator(s).
+* The current 'greenlight score' for REINNO (REINNO Stablecoin) will be replaced with the new value on the [Collateral Prioritisation Sheet](https://docs.google.com/spreadsheets/d/1IX9e2fyfz7djtDMKn5gMyGsyFxHoY75GncMbAjnSXrM/edit#gid=0) by the Governance Facilitator(s).
 * The Domain Teams will use the Collateral Prioritisation Sheet to direct their work on onboarding new collateral types.